 In recent years, however, spontaneous scalarization has received renewed interest.
-This is due to the realization that vacuum \bh solutions of \gr can also scalarize when scalar field(s) couples suitably to the spacetime curvature~\cite{Doneva:2017bvd,Silva:2017uqg}.
-This development also showed that the earlier \DEF model is part of a much broader class of theories \cite{Andreou:2019ikc} that exhibit what resembles a phase transition in the strong field: once a quantity that describes a compact object, such as its compactness \cite{Damour:1993hw,Doneva:2017bvd,Silva:2017uqg}, or spin \cite{Dima:2020yac}, exceeds a certain threshold, the scalar switches from a trivial constant configuration to a nontrivial one, and large deviations from \gr appear.
+This is due to the realization that vacuum \bh solutions of \gr can also scalarize when the scalar field or fields couple suitably to the spacetime curvature~\cite{Doneva:2017bvd,Silva:2017uqg}.
+This development also showed that the earlier \DEF model is part of a much broader class of theories \cite{Andreou:2019ikc} that exhibit what resembles a phase transition in the strong field: once a quantity that describes a compact object, such as its compactness \cite{Damour:1993hw,Doneva:2017bvd,Silva:2017uqg} or spin \cite{Dima:2020yac}, exceeds a certain threshold, the scalar field switches from a trivial constant configuration to a nontrivial one, and large deviations from \gr appear.
 Conversely, one can think of this as deviations from \gr getting severely ``screened'' as soon as one crosses the same threshold in the opposite direction.
-It is this phase transition behavior that distinguishes scalarization from other models in which deviation from \gr are induced and controlled by coupling to curvature, such as more general scalar-tensor theories with linear \cite{Yunes:2011we,Sotiriou:2013qea,Sotiriou:2014pfa} or exponential~\cite{Kanti:1995vq} couplings to the Gauss-Bonnet invariant.
+It is this phase transition behavior that distinguishes scalarization from other models in which deviation from \gr is induced and controlled by coupling to curvature, such as more general scalar-tensor theories with linear \cite{Yunes:2011we,Sotiriou:2013qea,Sotiriou:2014pfa} or exponential~\cite{Kanti:1995vq} couplings to the Gauss-Bonnet invariant.

-In the advent of \gw astronomy, the broader class of theories that exhibit spontaneous scalarization play a very similar role that the \DEF model played for binary pulsar observations.
-They provide a putative explanation of why we have not detected new fundamental fields with existing observations, but we might still uncover them with high precision observations of astrophysical systems with specific characteristics.
+Since the advent of \gw astronomy, the broader class of theories that exhibit spontaneous scalarization have played a role similar to the one that the \DEF model has played for binary-pulsar observations.
+These theories provide a putative explanation of why we have not detected new fundamental fields with existing observations, but we might still uncover them with high precision observations of astrophysical systems with specific characteristics.